Vedant-Sagwal/BasicCalculator/README.md

 # BasicCalculator

-This is a basic calculator.
+This is a basic calculator made using PHP and HTML and basic CSS.
+Author - Vedant Sagwal